jackyzha0/jackyzha0.github.io/content/thoughts/Decision theory.md

 date: 2022-09-07
 tags:
 - seed
+- PHIL321A
 ---

 Choices by one agent in which background conditions are independent of what other agents are doing.
 We usually represent these decisions with a decision matrix or decision table

+Relatived view of Decision theory:

+> Prescriptions in decision  theory are always relative to the formal problem specifications

 e.g. Pascal's Wager